austince/flink-ci-flink/docs/ops/deployment/docker.md

 [Docker](https://www.docker.com) is a popular container runtime.
 There are Docker images for Apache Flink available [on Docker Hub](https://hub.docker.com/_/flink).
-You can use the docker images to deploy a Session or Job cluster in a containerised environment, e.g.
-[standalone Kubernetes](kubernetes.html) or [native Kubernetes](native_kubernetes.html).
+You can use the docker images to deploy a Session or Job cluster in a containerized environment, e.g., [standalone Kubernetes](kubernetes.html) or [native Kubernetes](native_kubernetes.html).

 * This will be replaced by the TOC